‘Deadbeat Taxpayers:’ More than 500,000 federal workers, retirees are delinquent paying Uncle Sam

 The IRS sent delinquency notices to about 427,000 current and retired federal employees in June and July 2025.
 However, just 4,700 paid their outstanding tax liabilities in full, the report states.

-Following President Trump’s appointment of Vance as a “fraud czar” in early April, the Vice President has helmed a federal task force working to uncover fraud across the country.
+Following President Donald Trump’s appointment of Vance as a “fraud czar” in early April, the Vice President has helmed a federal task force working to uncover fraud across the country.
 So far, he's revealed that hospices and health agencies in Los Angeles accounted for around $600 million in public funds fraud (and promptly shut it down), referred Congress’s evidence that Minnesota Gov. Tim Walz and Attorney General Keith Ellison failed to act against mass welfare fraud to the Justice Department for investigation, and has uncovered other operations in Maine.

 “We will not stop until every hard-earned taxpayer dollar goes toward the honest Americans who deserve them,” a Vance spokesperson said in April.